-The development of an immunosensor for point-of-care detection of the mouth and foot disease was presented.
+The development of an inmunosensor for the point-of-care detection of the foot-and-mouth disease was presented.
 The detection method, based on an electrochemical ELISA test, proved to be as sensible as the standard fluorimetric method.
-The sera of infected cattle were clearly sorted out from those of vaccinated and non-infected cattle.
-The detection system is small, portable, and specially suited for the detection of the disease in remote and harsh environments.
+The serum of infected cattle was clearly differentiated from those of vaccinated and non-infected cattle.
+The detection system is small, portable and specially suited for the detection of the disease in remote and harsh environments.